ypuzikov/camr/README.md

     ```
     This sets the variables which are used throughout the code.

-* Changed the config.sh script to include the correct version of the CoreNLP tool.
+* Changed the `./config.sh` script to include the correct
+version of the CoreNLP tool.

+* Changed the `./stanfordnlp/default.properties` file
+by adding the 'ssplit.eolonly=true' option.
+Previously, CoreNLP would split sentences,
+even if they constitute a text for one AMR.
+This resulted in a mismatch between the number of AMRs
+and processed textual descriptions.

 ## Official updates

 09-2016 We have included the retrain instruction.

-08-2016 We have released new model trained on bigger dataset.
+08-2016 We have  new model trained on bigger dataset.
+released
 # Dependencies

 First download the project: